 It’s that time of year again when many people are thinking about pastor appreciation.

-It’s a topic, which presumes that you understand what it means to be a Christian and the necessity of being connected to a local Bible-believing church with a God-called pastor.
+It’s a topic, that presumes you understand what it means to be a Christian and the necessity of connecting to a local Bible-believing church with a God-called pastor.
 For the sake of this article, it’s a presumption I’m willing to make.

 Let me confirm for you that pastor appreciation is a biblical concept.
 And as long as we don’t get carried away, it’s an excellent way to honor those who are worthy of honor.